saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-crash-logs.md

 :::note

-- Does not capture hangs and cross-platform development frameworks.
+- Does not capture hangs and cross-platform development frameworks, like React Native and .NET MAUI
 - Emulators/Simulators are not supported.
+- If you have a native crash reporting (including Backtrace), this feature will override it, therefore you will not see the crash report in your existing system.
 :::

 ## More Information